alvinwin/sh/README.md

 # bluetooth-autopair.sh
 Scans for available bluetooth devices and connects to select devices

+# protonvpn-ks-reset.sh
+Resets vpn killswitch and reconnects to fastest available server with killswitch enabled

 # protonvpn-startup.sh
 Initializes a connection to the fastest available proton vpn server